 The general’s statements on Monday follow after a deadly week for Sudan’s pro-democracy movement as large-scale protests demanding an end to military rule have continued in the Khartoum area since Thursday.

-Protest groups remain skeptical that the military will truly step aside, with protesters continuing to take to the streets in Khartoum after al-Burhan’s announcement, calling for the military’s immediate departure from power.
+Protest groups remain sceptical that the military will truly step aside, with protesters continuing to take to the streets in Khartoum after al-Burhan’s announcement, calling for the military’s immediate departure from power.
 A civilian-led transitional government that followed the overthrow of longtime President Omar al-Bashir in 2019 was itself removed by a military coup in October.

 Nine people have been killed and at least 629 injured by a recent security forces crackdown on the demonstrations, according to the Sudan’s Doctors Committee, which has tracked protest casualties.